Dalik98/qaoa-excited-state/README.md

 * `-t` specifies how many indipendent runs for each value of p the qaoa simulation must be performed.
 * `-s` specifies the state to calculate, `-s 0` means the ground state is calculated.
 * `-a1 -a2` these options specify the atoms of the molecule to be considered.
-* `method` specifies what operation perform, `method basin` executes the basin-hopping algorithms, `method diag` perform the calculation of the specified state using the diagonalization method instead of QAOA, `method average` performs the calculation of the average and dev. std. between all the independent calculation for a specific p value performed previously, `method corr` creates the plots that compare the calculation performed with different values of p.
+* `method` specifies what operation perform, `basin` executes the basin-hopping algorithms, `diag` perform the calculation of the specified state using the diagonalization method instead of QAOA, `average` performs the calculation of the average and dev. std. between all the independent calculation for a specific p value performed previously, `corr` creates the plots that compare the calculation performed with different values of p.

 ## Results
 The procedure we propose succeed to calculate the excited states, only when the states are not degenerate.
 The accuracy increases with p.

 The following plot shows the ground state energy in function of the internuclear distance for the LiH molecule Hamiltonian.
 With $p=3$ we have already a good approximation.
+The average and dev. std. are on 10 independent calculation.

 ![excited state calculation](https://github.com/danieletrisciani/qaoa-excited-states-calculation/assets/20107065/2ca59971-e431-4a6c-962d-4712d57da5b7)